SammyLord/sams-hosts/README.md

 # Sneed Hosts
 A simple bash script to create a simple HOSTS file from several HOSTS files hosted online.
+Uses Hagezi, SomeoneWhoCares, and StevenBlack blocklists.